verokim85/verokim85.github.io/_posts/2018-02-10-nested_hashes.markdown

 Why are they used?

 Stings are mutable.
-Every time a new string is created a new object id is made, even if an identical string is created.
-This is because strings are saved in 2 different locations in memory.
+A new string creates a new object id.
+If an identical string is created, the string now has a new object id.
+This is because each new string is saved in a new memory location in the computer and are allocated different object id's each time a new string is created.

 Symbols are immutable.
 You will always get the same object id no matter how many times you use that particular symbol.